160 Google Ranking Factors (Why Your Website is Dying)

 In 2006, Matt Cutts mentioned that it’s always good to be transparent.
 Hiding your domain info is never a good idea.
 Why would you do if you’re an authentic person?

-Unfortunately, nowadays the web services companies badger the domain owners.
+Unfortunately, nowadays, web service companies badger domain owners.

 #31.
 Blocked Domain Info

-If Google finds out that the Domain registration is done at the name of any spammer or the person who has been blocked, it’s not going to be good.
+If Google finds out that a Domain registration is done on the name of any spammer or a person who has been blocked, it’s not going to be good.

 On-Page SEO Google Ranking Factors

-If you start optimizing your content from it’s heading, the SEO surely improves.
-It directly sends the positive SEO signals about the page or the post.
+If you start optimizing your content from it’s heading, SEO will surely improve.
+It directly sends positive SEO signals about a page or a post.

 #33.
 Keyword in the Title Tag

 Don’t get confused between the title and the H1 heading.
-But anyhow, adding the keywords help you boost the overall SEO.
+But anyhow, adding keywords help you boost overall SEO.

 #34.
 Keywords at the Starting of the Title

-According to the study done by Moz, the pages with the keywords at the starting of the title performs better than which don’t.
+According to a study done by Moz, pages with keywords at the starting of the title performs better than which don’t.

 #35.
 H1 Starting With a Keyword

-While writing your post, you should try to add the focus keyword at the starting of the main heading.
-It’s one of the most important Google ranking factors for the On-page SEO.
+While writing your post, you should try to add the focus keyword at the starting of the primary heading.
+It’s one of the most important Google ranking factors for On-page SEO.

 #36.
 Keyword in the Meta Description

-If you’re using Yoast SEO or any other SEO plugin, you get a box to fill the meta description of the article.
+If you’re using Yoast SEO or any other SEO plugin, you get a box to fill meta description of an article.
 It’s always recommended to use your focus keyword.

 Whenever you search anything, Google highlights that query in the meta description of the SERPs.